lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### SHA3 vs HMAC-SHA2

 In order to achieve the desired security property that the Composite ML-KEM is IND-CCA2 whenever at least one of the component KEMs is, the KDF used in the KEM combiner needs to possess collision and second pre-image resistance with respect to each of its inputs independently; a property sometimes called "dual-PRF" [Aviram22].
-Collision and second-pre-image resistance protects against compromise of one component algorithm from resulting in the ability to construct multiple different ciphertexts which result in the same shared secret.
-Pre-image resistance protects against compromise of one component algorithm being used to attack and learn the value of the other shared secret.
+Collision and second-pre-image resistance protects against compromise of one component algorithm from resulting in the ability to construct multiple different ciphertexts which result in the same shared secret key.
+Pre-image resistance protects against compromise of one component algorithm being used to attack and learn the value of the other shared secret key.

 SHA3 is known to have all of the necessary dual-PRF properties [X-Wing], but SHA2 does not and therefore all SHA2-based constructions MUST use SHA2 within an HMAC construction such as HKDF-Extract upon which the composite HMAC combiner is based [GHP18].